Top Tips to Running a Single Moms' Ministry

 Suggested meeting times for single moms ministries are always on the weekend (Friday night, Saturday, or Sunday night) and usually twice per month.
 More means your volunteers get worn out.
 Less means you may not get the same relationship-building.
 Wednesday night and Sunday morning groups will traditionally have less attendance.

 Consider what you are teaching.
-2 out of 3 single moms unchurched.
-Some of them aren’t in a place where they can emotionally or spiritually handle an in-depth teaching on Revelation.
-Now, before I get 100 emails indicating how important God's Word is, let me just say, "I agree.
-I 100% agree."
-However, when a single mom has been far off the path, maybe beat herself up emotionally, or has had a series of events that have left her traumatized, insecure, and unsure of God's love for her, it's important to consider the content of the single mom's ministry teaching.
+2 out of 3 single moms are unchurched.
+Some of them aren’t in a place where they can emotionally or spiritually handle in-depth teachings on Revelations.
+Now, before I get 100 emails indicating how important God’s Word is, let me just say, “I agree.
+I 100% agree.”
+However, when a single mom has been far off the path, maybe beat herself up emotionally, or has had a series of events that have left her traumatized, insecure, and unsure of God’s love for her, it’s important to consider the content of the single mom’s ministry teaching.
 Keep it relevant and short.
-Single parents topics include: Parenting, Finances and Spiritual health.
-(Parenting Teens, Parenting through Difficulties, Money Management & Budgeting, Spiritual, Emotional, and Physical health)
+Single parent topics can include Parenting, Finances, and Spiritual health.
+(Parenting Teens, Parenting through Difficulties, Money Management & Budgeting, Spiritual, Emotional, and Physical Health)

 Have fun and be open to change.
 Switch it up!
 Be fun.
 You don’t have to cover 18 points in one meeting.
 Allow the Holy Spirit to be your guide.
 Do Scavenger Hunts.
 Do “field day” games.
 Just enjoy the ministry.
 You may be called to launch your program, but not lead it.
-Be prepared for those types of changes to.
+Be prepared for those types of changes, too.

 Relationship development comes before ministry.
 Get to know the parents.
 Overzealous teaching on everything a parent is doing wrong shuts them down.
-As the relationship develops, the parent becomes more open to hear from you.
-It is very hard to give advice, encouragement, and correction, if you’ve not taken the time to know who they are.
+As the relationship develops, the parent becomes more open to hearing from you.
+It is very hard to give advice, encouragement, and correction if you’ve not taken the time to know who they are.